openshift/origin-server/node/README.writing_cartridges.md

 chmod +x bin/*
 ```

-On Windows, you can achieve this by:
+On Windows, you can achieve this by running:
 ```
 git update-index --chmod=+x bin/*
 ```